natalia-dubljevic/coil_resemblance_DL_MRI_recon/README.md

-# Influence of MR Coil Design on Deep-learning-based MR Image Reconstruction
+# Effect of MR Coil Geometry on Deep-learning-based MR Image Reconstruction

 ## Abstract
 **Purpose:** To investigate whether parallel imaging-imposed geometric coil constraints can be relaxed when using a deep learning (DL)-based image reconstruction method as opposed to a traditional non-DL method.